Prepare your evaluation dataset

 Best practices

-Follow these best practices when defining your evaluation dataset:
+Follow these best practices when you define your evaluation dataset:

-• Provide examples that represent the types of inputs, which your models process in production.
+• Provide representative examples: Your dataset should include examples that represent the types of inputs that your model processes in production.

 What's next